-Phanésia Pharel is a Haitian-American playwright & screenwriter from a dragon fruit farm in Miami.
-The daughter of an immigrant teacher and farmer, she writes to honor people.
+Phanésia Pharel is a Haitian-American playwright and screenwriter from a dragon fruit farm in Miami.
+She is the daughter of an immigrant teacher and farmer.

-She is the incoming Playwriting Fellow (2025-2027) at Emory University, where she will teach and have a new play produced by their repertory company.
+She is the Playwriting Fellow (2025–2027) at Emory University, where she serves as a visiting professor and will have a new play produced by the university’s repertory company.

-Her plays have been developed at the New Harmony Project, Playwrights' Center, New York Stage and Film, SolFest, Thrown Stone, Shattered Globe, and Echo Theater Company.
+Her plays have been developed at the Eugene O’Neill Theater Center’s National Playwrights Conference, New Harmony Project, Playwrights’ Center, New York Stage and Film, SolFest, Thrown Stone, Shattered Globe, and Echo Theater Company.

-She has received commissions from the Atlantic Theater, Lucille Lortel (Alcove), La Jolla Playhouse, Miranda Family Fund, Hero Theatre, City Theatre Miami, and the Latinx Playwrights Circle.
+She has received commissions from the Atlantic Theater Company, Lucille Lortel Theatre (Alcove), La Jolla Playhouse, Miranda Family Fund, Hero Theatre, City Theatre Miami, and the Latinx Playwrights Circle.

-Phanésia is a member of the Obie-winning EST/Youngblood group and The Wish Collective.
-As a screenwriter, she is a member of Lena Waithe’s Hillman Grad Screenwriting Lab.
+Phanésia is a member of the Obie Award-winning EST/Youngblood group and The Wish Collective.
+As a screenwriter, she is an alumna of Lena Waithe’s Hillman Grad Screenwriting Lab.

 She holds a B.A. in Urban Studies from Barnard College of Columbia University and an MFA in Playwriting from the University of California San Diego.